"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Quality of life

 The trial team will ask you to fill out a questionnaire before you start treatment and at set times during treatment.
 The questionnaire will ask about side effects and how you’ve been feeling.
-This is called a
+This is called a quality of life study.
+You only complete the questionnaires if you are 18 or older.

 They will look at your genetic material (DNA), in your body cells such as blood and tissue cells.
 Knowing more about people’s genetic material might help the doctors to understand more about germ cell tumours and how treatment works.
 This is known as pharmacogenetic testing.